winitzki/scall/tutorial/programming_dhall.md

 let GFix = λ(F : Type → Type) → Exists (GF_T F)
 ```

-Note that the "step" function is non-recursive.
+Note that the "step" function is _non-recursive_.
 It advances the stream by only one step.
 So, the entire definition `GFix` is non-recursive and will be accepted by Dhall.
-Nevertheless, `GFix F` is equivalent to a recursive type.
+Nevertheless, `GFix F` is equivalent to a recursive type (the greatest fixpoint of `F`).

-To see that `GFix` is a higher-order function, we let Dhall's REPL expand the definition of `GFix`:
+In this implementation, `GFix` is a higher-order function that we can inspect by letting Dhall's REPL expand the definition of `GFix`:

 ```dhall
 ⊢ GFix